atsepkov/drone/README.md

 })();
 ```
 ### Testing
 We'll show 2 approaches to testing, imperative and declarative.
-Note that each of these approaches can also be used for webscraping
+Each of these approaches can also be used for webscraping
-(jsut use `Drone` instead of `TestDrone`).
+(just use `Drone` instead of `TestDrone`).

 #### Imperative Approach
 The TestDrone class is meant to be used within a test framework (Jest, Jasmine, and Mocha were tested, but most should work).
 Note